enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 This is where “Jobs-to-be-done” comes in.
 We’ve written about it in another blog post from a [product development](http://blog.enabled.com.au/jobs-to-be-done/) standpoint, but this concept is equally applicable to marketing and CX.

 As marketers, we’ve all heard of [customer journey mapping](https://www.i-scoop.eu/customer-experience/customer-journey-mapping-understanding-customer/).
-If we look at the similarities, jobs to be done and customer journey mapping:
+If we look at the similarities, both jobs to be done and customer journey mapping:

 - Combine actions, emotions, thoughts or functional, social, emotional jobs of customers
 - Show the importance of context and pain points